This post is also available in: Español

 Go inside the Terracota House: I saw pictures of the Terracota House online and read about it in blogs but nothing gives it justice as to seeing it in person.
 The mystical house is built entirely out of terracotta clay and has a full kitchen, living room with elevated ceilings, a staircase leading up to a master suite, and lots of outdoor patio space.
 The design is something between Gaudí and the Flintstones with whimsical curves that keep you looking around in awe.
 To get here, its just a 20-minute walk from Villa de Leyva or you could include it as a stop if you rent bikes or ATVs.
 There is a 10K Peso entrance fee and it is worth it.

 Visit the Pozos Azules: The Pozos Azules can potentially be a tourist trap but we received a great insider tip from our bike guide on how to do it right.
-There are a few Pozos Azules to choose from and you want to visit the ones at La Orquídea, which is a small orchid and cactus sanctuary with two pozos azules (blue lagoons) and a pozo rojo (red lagoon) on the property.
+There are a few Pozos Azules to choose from and you want to visit the ones at Ecoparque Pozo Rojo, which is a small orchid and cactus sanctuary with two pozos azules (blue lagoons) and a pozo rojo (red lagoon) on the property.
 We were the only people there at the time so we really got to enjoy the scenery rather than being at the crowded pozo azules that we saw in the distance earlier.
-The entrance of La Orquídea is easy to pass up so make sure you are paying attention to the signs as they only notify you from one direction.
-Once you arrive, there is an 8K Peso entrance fee to visit the property.

 Rent bikes from Ciclotrip: Renting bikes for the day is the perfect way to pack in all the scenery and activities that Villa de Leyva has to offer.
 We rented bikes from Ciclotrip and found them to be professional with properly maintained bikes, they explained the various routes with provided maps, and they even have digital Google map trails they can send to your phone to make it even easier.

 Or rent an ATV: For a little more speed and adrenaline you can rent an ATV (cuatrimoto) by the hour or go on a guided tour.
-Villa de Leyva Extrema is one of the most reputable companies with prices starting at 70K Pesos for an hour.
+Villa de Leyva Extrema is one of the most reputable companies.

 Termales Portada de La Villa (Hot Springs): Enjoy a day bathing in these beautiful natural hot springs that are a 15-minute drive from Villa de Leyva.
-They only allow 15 people at a time for a maximum of two hours and the cost is $30,000 per adult and children under 14 are $15,000.
-Reservations can be made by sending them a WhatsApp message to +573148461276 or send a message to their Instagram @termaleslaportadadelavilla.
+They only allow 15 people at a time for a maximum of two hours.
+Reservations must be made in advance and can be made by sending them a WhatsApp message to +573148461276 or send a message to their Instagram @termaleslaportadadelavilla.

 La Periquera Waterfalls: If you want to enjoy some hiking and waterfalls head to La Periquera.
 This is about a 40-minute bus ride from Villa de Leyva and there is a fee of 20K Pesos to enter.
 You can also book a bike tour here with Ciclotrip if you want to arrive by bike.